Claken/Piscine_Flutter/README.md

 For more detailed troubleshooting, refer to the [official Flutter documentation](https://docs.flutter.dev/) and [Android Studio documentation](https://developer.android.com/studio/run/emulator).

-# 🧐 For More details
+# 🧐 For more details

 For more details about each module, click on the "mobileModules" folders.